 User-built guards are sometimes necessary and have some advantages.
 Often, with older machines, they are the only practical solution.
-They also might be the only choice for mechanical power transmission apparatuses in older plants, where machinery may not be powered by individual motor dries.
+They also might be the only choice for mechanical power transmission apparatuses in older plants.
 User-built guards can be designed and built to fit unique and changing situations and can be installed on individual dies and feeding mechanisms.
-They also permit options for point-of-operation safeguards.
-When workers design and install machine guards, they develop a better knowledge of those guards and how they work.
+Also, when your workers design and install machine guards, they develop a better knowledge of those guards and how they work.

 However, there are some disadvantages.
-User-built guards might not conform well to the configuration and function of the machine and might be poorly designed or built.
+User-built guards might not conform well to the machine and might be poorly designed or built.

-Metal, plastic, wood or any other material that is substantial enough to withstand impact and prolonged use are all used as construction materials for machine guards.
+Metal, plastic, and wood are all used as construction materials for machine guards.
 In many circumstances, metal is the best material for guards.
 It might also be feasible to use plastic where higher machine visibility is required.
 Guards made of wood are generally not recommended because of their flammability and lack of durability and strength.

-29 CFR 1910.219 Mechanical power-transmission apparatus, states that wood guards can be options in woodworking and chemicals industries, and in industries where vapors or gases or other conditions could deteriorate metal guards.
-Wood guards also may be used in construction work and in outdoor locations where extreme cold make metal guards undesirable.
+However, wood guards can be options in woodworking and chemicals industries, and in industries where vapors or gases or where manufacturing conditions would deteriorate of metal guards.
+Wood guards also may be used in construction work and in outdoor locations where extreme cold makes metal guards undesirable.
 In all other industries, wood guards are not allowed, per 29 CFR 1910.219 (o)(2).